17 Free Online Tools to Make Your Life Easier

 Free Online Tools for Organization

-6. Google Suite
+6. Google Workspace

 Google Suite is another free online tool that's helpful.

-7. IFTTT
+7. Notion

 “If This Then That” — IFTTT connects your apps and devices so they work together automatically.
 Set up a trigger in one place, and it fires an action somewhere else.
 Some useful examples: